Basketball court dimensions

 Fixed and Portable Hardwood Sports Floors

-• Portable systems: Enable fast setup and removal for temporary or multi-use venues, without sacrificing playing quality.
+Fixed systems are designed for permanent facilities, offering stability, high shock absorption, and consistent ball bounce.
+Portable systems enable fast setup and removal for temporary or multi-use venues, without sacrificing playing quality.

 All systems are manufactured from 22 mm solid hardwood for maximum resilience and performance.
 For a real-world installation reference, see the Zenith Basketball Club project featuring Junckers Pro Complete 44.